leraman/wisecondorX/README.md

         - Reference samples should be divided in two distinct groups, one for males and one for females.
 This is required to correctly normalize the X and/or Y chromosome.
         - When the female reference is given to the [`predict`](#stage-3-predict-cnas) function, chromosome X will be analysed;
         when on the other hand the male reference is used, chromosomes X & Y are analysed.
-This regardless of the gender of the test cases!
+This regardless of the gender of the test case!
         - For some references (depending on the mapper, reference genome, type of material, ... etc) the Y chromosome will contain lots of blacklisted regions (> 75%), caused by mapping problems.
 This is because wisecondorX blacklists regions automatically when the reference set shows too much variability to reliably call CNAs when running the [`predict`](#stage-3-predict-cnas) function.